NuevoFoundation/workshops/content/english/python-basics/data-structures/lists.md

 ### Get the minimum and maximum element of the list

 `min(list)` function returns the minimum element of the list and the maximum element can be found by using the `max(list)` function.
 If your list is a list of numbers, it will return the lowest or highest value number of the list.
-If your list is strings, it will return the first or last alphabetically.
+If your list is a list of strings, it will return the first or last value alphabetically.

 ```python